Funding

 Funding for students applying to the University of Cambridge

-To carry out a three year PhD with the University of Cambridge, you will need sufficient funds to cover the University fee (your course costs) and your College fee, as well as funds for your “maintenance” – that is, your accommodation, meals, books, travel, clothes and any other expenses that you incur while you study (see fees and costs).
+To carry out a three year PhD with the University of Cambridge, you will need sufficient funds to cover the University fee (your course costs) and your “maintenance” – that is, your accommodation, meals, books, travel, clothes and any other expenses that you incur while you study (see fees and costs).

-All applicants for the LMB PhD programme are asked to apply using the University of Cambridge online GRADSAF (Graduate Admission and Scholarship Application Form) regardless of their source of funding.
+All applicants for the LMB PhD programme are asked to apply using the University of Cambridge Applicant Portal regardless of their source of funding.

 - Wish to apply for University-wide funding competitions (e.g. Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships, etc.)